codewithhades/codewithhades/README.md

-# :fire: Code with Hades :fire:
+# :uk: About :fire: Code with Hades :fire:

-:uk: Welcome to your favourite GitHub's corner where you will find examples of the most common software scenarios related to backend technologies.
+Welcome to your favourite GitHub's corner where you will find examples of the most common software scenarios related to backend technologies.

+---

+# :es: Sobre :fire: Code with Hades :fire:

-:es: Bienvenido, bienvenida, a tu rincón favorito de GitHub donde encontrarás ejemplos de los escenarios de software más comunos relacionados con tecnologías backend.
+Bienvenido, bienvenida, a tu rincón favorito de GitHub donde encontrarás ejemplos de los escenarios de software más comunos relacionados con tecnologías backend.